 Well before Alien: Isolation stormed PS4 and Xbox One, Creative Assembly proved it isn't just a house of strategy games with Viking: Battle for Asgard.
 The bloody combat and vast open world support an interesting story of gods at war with one another, but many players were still too entrenched in Cyrodiil to even notice.
 Thats not to say Viking isn't without its issues, but its still worth trying out just to see how the house that Total War built can do in other genres.

 Our problem with Viking is that its just too damn slow and empty for our tastes.
 Sure, the open world of the three islands is huge, but when theres nothing in those islands to explore, whats the point of exploration?
 Furthermore, our hero Skarin lumbers around with the agility of a pregnant cow, making traveling from mission to mission a chore.
 Its a shame really, because we do enjoy playing the missions when we finally get to them, but the in-between is a near-dealbreaker.
 If you have more patience than we do, we totally recommend Viking for its story and combat.
 Just have something to do while traveling around the world.

 Dead Head Fred

-Dead Head Fred bucks that frustrating trend.
-Your hero, a decapitated detective in search of his stolen head, is merely the start of the game's off-the-wall originality.
+Dead Head Fred embodies the weird heart in many PSP exclusives.
+Your hero, a decapitated detective in search of his stolen head, is merely one part of the game's off-the-wall creativity.
 Your arch rival is a crime boss.
 Your mentor is a mad scientist.
 You brawl hand-to-hand with zombies, usurping strange superpowers by screwing on their heads.
 In your spare time, you play pinball, learn the saxophone and raise mutant chickens.
 The reward for such refreshing inventiveness?
 Some of the saddest sales numbers for any game on any console.

 Disney Guilty Party